-For example, the path wildcards in the offload wizard allow to build a custom folder structure for each destination drive.
+For example, the path wildcards in the offload wizard allow building a custom folder structure for each destination drive.
 The folder structure can be composited by entering custom paths, but also by using metadata coming from the original camera card.

-Default path wildcards like “Bin Name” and “Folder Structure” make sure that the original card folder structure is maintained.
+Default path wildcards like “Bin Name” and “Folder Structure” ensure that the original card folder structure is maintained.